19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Creature Types/Animal.md

 # Animal

-Any creature that is found in the real world, or is part of the worlds natural ecology, even if they are fantastical.
+Any creature that is part of the world's natural ecology, even if they are fantastical.
 They possess a mortal soul.

-*In Myth & Shadow, Griffins would be animals.
-Chimeras would not.*
+*In Mithrinia, Griffins are animals.
+Chimeras are not.*